dwayn/aws-management-suite/README.md

       -m MOUNT_POINT, --mount-point MOUNT_POINT
                             Set the mount point for volume.
-If not provided, will attempt to use currently defined mount point
+If not provided, will attempt to use currently defined mount point -r, --remove          Remove the current automount configuration for a volume group

 ----